-Landings and revenues within a port by each commercial sector by stock may provide some information relative to the importance of those stocks to West Coast communities.
-Table 7 and Table 8 below show the average commercial landings and revenues (1000s of 2024\$) for each port group across 2011-2015, 2016-2019, and 2020-2024.2 Astoria is the top trawl port in terms of landings and revenue across each time period and both landings and revenue averages have increased over the time series.
+Landings and revenues within a port by each shoreside commercial sector by stock may provide some information relative to the importance of those stocks to West Coast communities.
+Table 7 and Table 8 below show the average commercial landings and revenues (1000s of 2024\$) for each port group across 2011-2015, 2016-2019, and 2020-2024.
+2 Astoria is the top trawl port in terms of landings and revenue across each time period and both landings and revenue averages have increased over the time series.
 Newport (OR) had the greatest increase in trawl landings across the time series (257 percent increase in the average landings from 2011-2015 compared to 2020-2024); however, this data does not fully capture the recent closure of a major non-whiting processor in Newport, which may impact landings at this port in the future.
 In terms of commercial non-trawl port groups, landings and revenue have increased in several Oregon and Northern California port groups.
 In general, Central and Southern California ports have decreasing landings.
 Morro Bay has seen an overall decline in both trawl and non-trawl landings and revenues and Los Angeles and San Diego seeing a decline in non-trawl landings and revenues (no trawling present).

-For recreational fisheries, retained catch (mt) and angler trips were mapped from RecFIN port code/district code to IOPAC port codes to provide a relative comparison of importance to communities.3 Table 9 shows the average recreational retained catch (mt) for each port group for the allocated species across the same time series as Table 7 and Table 8.
+For recreational fisheries, retained catch (mt) and angler trips are provided by RecFIN port code/district code to provide a comparison of importance of the allocated non-whiting species to communities.
+Table 9 shows the average recreational retained catch (mt) for each port/port group for the allocated species across the same time series as Table 7 and Table 8.